lamberta/devkit-doc/api/ui/view.md

 Notifies the `ui.Engine` that the view needs its position updated.

 ### view.setHandleEvents (handleEvents [, ignoreSubviews])

+Parameters
-1. `handleEvents {boolean} = true` ---Configure the view to handle or not handle input events.
+:    1. `handleEvents {boolean} = true` ---Configure the view to handle or not handle input events.
      2. `ignoreSubviews {boolean} = false` ---Optionally block input events on all subviews.

 A view that can not handle events will pass them through to other views positioned beneath them on the screen.
 By